natalieagus/50033/docs/01-newborns/ui.md

 You can dictate how it looks like when user interact with it by changing all properties under `Transition` in the `Button` element of the `Button` GameObject.

 :::tip
-At this point, it's worth naming your GameObject intuitively, as shown:
+At this point, it's worth naming your GameObject intuitively, as shown.
+Then proceed with making the desired effect on the button.

 <VideoItem path={"https://50033.s3.ap-southeast-1.amazonaws.com/week-1/button-setup.mp4"} widthPercentage="100%"/>
 :::